uptane/deployment-considerations/repositories.md

 Depending on the OEM's requirements, this API MAY require authentication before primaries are allowed to download updates.
 The OEM is free to use any authentication method.
 Such a choice affects only how certain the OEM can be that it is communicating with authentic primaries, and does not affect how resilient ECUs are to a compromise of the image repository.

-## Deploying/developing your own
-#### TODO I could not determine what text in the original document might belong here or the two subsections below.
-Does new text need to be drafted?

-### Director

-### Image